J. P. Chandrababu: Discography

+He sang under almost all of the music directors of the 1950s till the early 1970s.

 Music composers he sang for

 Playback singers he sang with

 He sang memorable duets with mostly comical songs K. Jamuna Rani, L. R. Eswari, Jikki, P. Leela P. Susheela, A. P. Komala, Soolamangalam Rajalakshmi, A. G. Rathnamala, Manorama and K. Rani.

 He also sang with other male singers such as T. M. Soundararajan, A. L. Raghavan, V. N. Sundaram, S. C. Krishnan, P. B. Sreenivas and T. G. Lingappa.

 The following are some of Chandrababu's songs that have remained popular: